-By ensuring the continued existence of the records of their past, expatriates maintained in paper form their claims to a Catholic England.
-Records were about asserting rights and defending interests as much as about the daily business of institutions or societies.
-Authority and legitimacy resided in legal deeds, historical documents, and authentic information, ensuring increasing importance of documentary evidence and source-based defence of rights and claims.40 In these compilations, the Catholic community retained documents that supported its customs, practices, and legitimacy.
+legal deeds, historical documents and authentic information, ensuring increasing importance of documentary evidence and source-based defence of rights and claims.
+In these compilations, the Catholic community retained documents that supported its customs, practices and legitimacy.
 For instance, Ralph Weldon included much material that supported the Benedictine order's claims to continuity and future legitimacy.
 He transcribed treatises about the encounter in 1602 between the Benedictine missionaries and Sigebert Buckley, the only surviving English Benedictine from the monastery established under Mary.
 Through Buckley, the English Congregation laid claim to an unbroken continuity.
 As Weldon reported, the Benedictine congregation would 'receive a joint & larger Autority from the Ancient English Congregation which still survived in the person of the R.F.
-Buckley upon whom was devolved & in whom preserved unviolated all the priviledges of the former English Congregation41 Weldon underscored the significance of reports to record these events, stating that the encounter had been 'repeated & authenticated by the grave penn of the Venerable father Austin Baker who best of all could relate it, both that he did his noviceship at S Justina's in Padua & the known vertue & admirable Sanctity of the person renders the story out of dispute'.42 He copied testimonies by
+Buckley upon whom was devolved & in whom preserved unviolated all the priviledges of the former English Congregation'.
+Weldon underscored the significance of reports recording these events, stating that the encounter had been repeated & authenticated by the grave penn of the Venerable father Austin Baker who best of all could relate it, both that he did his noviceship at S Justina's in Padua & the known vertue & admirable Sanctity of the person renders the story out of dispute.